Pool Water Clarifier: How To Fix Your Cloudy Pool

 Do you dream of a pool gleaming with sparkles which you can proudly show off to guests, but the clouds have got you down?

 First things first, give your filter a once over to make sure it’s still going strong.
-Filters need to be replaced occasionally and are vulnerable to wear and tear.
+Pool filters need to be replaced occasionally and are vulnerable to wear and tear.

 2. Clean your pool